d33pcode/spaghettidevops/content/post/data-integration-with-your-own-fluent-plugin.md

 done
 ```

 It works.
 It's simple.
 It's not that efficient.
 It's not rockly stable.
-And I'm not talking about this specific snippets, but about this logic, instead.
+And I'm not talking about this specific snippet, but about this logic, instead.
 You could choose this one, if your data flow is not that big, but if you always send thousands emails per hour, you should look somewhere else, for something more deeply thought.

-The solution I recently got in touch with is _fluent_.
+The solution I recently got in touch with is _Fluent_.

 # Fluentd